 After a Chapter 13, you will make payments to your trustee who will then distribute the payments to your creditors.
 The trustee and your attorney will determine the amount you can pay on the basis of your assets and expenses.
 We provide two resources to help you determine the answer to this question.
 First, we provide a Chapter 7 calculator to see whether you qualify.
 Second, we created a Chapter 13 calculator below to help estimate your plan payment.

 Alternatives to filing for bankruptcy

 While you can file for bankruptcy to get a fresh start financially, it is always advisable to consider some alternatives first.
+You can also check reddit forums to understand how other people have decided whether to file bankruptcy.
 They include:

 Once your debts have become unmanageable, you can hire an individual or company to negotiate on your behalf.
 Normally, they negotiate so that you can pay a lower amount than owed.
 In terms of severity, debt settlement comes just below Chapter 13 bankruptcy.
 The advantage of debt settlement is that you will pay less than you owe.
 Usually, a debtor can get to save as much as 50% depending on the creditor.
 Also, the payment structure is flexible, and you can get freedom from debt much faster.
 Perhaps the most significant advantage of debt settlement is that a debtor will get to avoid bankruptcy.

 On the flip side, your credit score will be badly damaged when you come out of the debt settlement process.
 Also, creditors can sue the debtor to compel payment or to curtail debt negotiations.